cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/transformations.md

 ![Create Instance](https://cl.ly/0j190d1z3f32/[6dace52b0f3a01275a7ba7af5ba01ea0]_Screen%2520Shot%25202017-01-27%2520at%252011.50.13%2520AM.png)

 This will bring up the transformation window.
-On the right side there is a drop down with all the available resources in Salesforce.
+On the right side, there is a drop down with all the available resources in Salesforce.

 After selecting a resource from Salesforce, you can then create a **Common Object**.
-A Common Object is how a resource in an Element can be reused across many different different Elements.
-In this case we are going to create a common object called MyContact.
+A Common Object is how a resource in an Element can be reused across many different Elements.
+In this case, we are going to create a common object called MyContact.

 Select **Contact** from the Salesforce dropdown and then create a new object called **MyContact**.